-Project Management Institute (PMI)® offers the world’s most sought after professional certification, Project Management Professional (PMP)®.
-To meet its eligibility criteria professionals are required to furnish a few important work experience details in PMP® Application Form.
+Project Management Institute (PMI)® offers the world’s most sought-after professional certification, Project Management Professional (PMP)®.
+To meet its eligibility criteria professionals are required to furnish a typical description of projects in PMP® application.

-In this content outline document, these two terms, ‘leading and directing’ are identified and explained under 5 domains.
-These domains are actually the 5 important roles a PMP® professional is required to perform.
+These two terms, ‘leading and directing’ are identified and explained under 5 domains, the 5 important roles a PMP® professional is required to perform.

-- Planning– This is a critical activity of a project manager which begins with a high level scope, preparing the detailed scope statement, representing work breakdown structure, once the scope is documented you are also required to identify task/activities to be performed.
+- Planning– This is a critical activity of a project manager which begins with a high-level scope, preparing the detailed scope statement, creating work breakdown structure, once the scope is documented you are also required to identify task/activities to be performed.
 Other activities like, allocating resources, schedule analysis, critical path analysis, planning to recruit more human resources to get some part of the job done, which is Procurement Planning, communication planning et al falls under this domain.

 - Closing– This the act of final acceptance, documentation of all the learning during the project, archiving documents, updating organization process assets, taking final acceptance from the customers.
 Whatever legal formalities are required to close the project falls under this domain.

 Now, comes how to fill Work Experience Details In PMP® Application Form?
 It is a very simple 5 step process: